Family Matters (“My New” Brother Jim)

 The child who was born when I was four hadn’t died (in 1946).
 It was during the Second World War, and my dad had just returned from two years in the Marines.
 Mom had the baby six months after his return.
 The baby was over eight pounds, a full-term infant, so this child was clearly not my father’s.
 Dad gave my mother the option.
 She could either give the baby boy up for adoption, or he would divorce her and take me.

-Aunt Norma couldn’t remember the date nor many of the details, but she knew it was in 1946 near either Thanksgiving or Christmas.
+Aunt Norma couldn’t remember the date nor the details, but she knew it was in 1946 near either Thanksgiving or Christmas.
 She couldn’t remember the name of the family who had adopted him.

 She’d promised my mother never to reveal the truth.